 I loved these rolls!
 Although if I made them again, I would add more parsley and some spinach.

 I made these for a dinner party where we served lamb tagine and a chickpea salad.
-These were a perfect finger food to get things started.
+These were the perfect finger food to get things started.
 They’re pretty easy to put together and taste absolutely divine.
 They were a big hit.

 I worked quickly enough that I didn’t have to cover them with a towel.
 I just stacked up the sheets and rolled them up one at a time.
 I used a sprig of parsley in each.
 The only kind of halloumi I was able to find had “Mediterranean” flavors added—oregano, basil, and lemon— and the bright citrus especially added a nice touch.

-I will definitely use this recipe again.
+I’ll definitely use this recipe again.
 The only changes I would make are to chop the parsley rather than using a full sprig.
 I found that the parsley pulled out with the first bite, like the disappointment of getting all the onion on the first bite of onion ring.

 I loved this dish.
 Great flavors, yummy ingredients, wonderful outcome.
 I have never heard of Turkish cigars before but do love both halloumi and feta.
 It’s a heavy starter.
 It could have so many variations—some honey on the side for a sweet treat.
 It could be served with sweet chili sauce or great on its own.